knu/e/README.md

 ## DESCRIPTION

 `e(1)` is a smart wrapper for `$EDITOR` written in Bourne shell.
-It enhances any editor with some neat features described below.
+It enhances any editor with some user friendly features described below.

+## ENVIRONMENT

+- `EDITOR`

+    The command (or command line) wrapped around and invoked by this wrapper.

-## USAGE
+## EXAMPLES

 If you have the environment variable `EDITOR` defined, then you are ready to run `e`.
 You can just drop the alias or symlink pointing to your editor.  `e` is much more than an alias.

-- You invoke the editor of your choice hundreds of times everyday, so the command name has to be short.  "`vi`" looks fine, but still it's one stroke too many.
+- You invoke the editor of your choice hundreds of times everyday, so the command name has to be short.  "`vi`" may look fine, but still it's one stroke too many.
 Start using `e` from now on and save your precious time.

+        # In your shell's profile
         # EDITOR=vi; export EDITOR

         $ e anyfile